ktbyers/netmiko/CONTRIBUTING.md

 # Linter should report nothing (at this point)
 $ pylama .

-# Type hints should be happy :smiley:
+# Type hints should be happy 😃
 $ mypy netmiko/
 Success: no issues found in 194 source files
 ```